activesphere/activesphere.github.io/_posts/2018-12-24-understanding-sqlite-busy.markdown

 ## WAL and SSI

-Another journal mode which SQLite supports is [WAL](https://www.sqlite.org/wal.html).
-It's considered to be significantly faster than rollback in most scenarios[^4].
+[WAL](https://www.sqlite.org/wal.html) is considered to be significantly faster than rollback journal in most scenarios[^4].
+It permits simultaneous readers and writers.
+A writer while writing to disk, blocks other writers though.

 <figure class="layout__aside" id="snapshot">
   <div class="layout__aside-content">